Rather than using

 length(), vctrs has notions of prototype (

 vec_size()).
-This vignette motivates why these alternatives are necessary, and connects their definitions to type coercion and the recycling rules.
+This vignette discusses the motivation for why these alternatives are necessary and connects their definitions to type coercion and the recycling rules.

 class() of an object is inadequate for this purpose:

 class() doesn’t include attributes.
 Attributes are important because, for example, they store the levels of a factor and the timezone of a

 POSIXct.
 You cannot combine two factors or two

 POSIXcts without thinking about the attributes.

 class() of a matrix is “matrix” and doesn’t include the type of the underlying vector or the dimensionality.

 Instead, vctrs takes advantage of R’s vectorised nature and uses a prototype, a 0-observation slice of the vector (this is basically

 x but with some subtleties we’ll come back to later).
 This is a miniature version of the vector that contains all of the attributes but none of the data.